Mann Rd and Ben Howard Rd

 The results of the study identified four locations susceptible to flooding at or less than a two-year recurrence interval: two along Ben Howard Road, one on Mann Road at Devil’s Elbow, and a long-stretch of 311th Avenue SE.

 Two locations on Ben Howard Road and one on Mann Road at Devil’s Elbow have been identified to potentially raise the road elevation.
 Culverts would be installed on Ben Howard Road at the two locations.
-At Devil’s Elbow, the existing culvert would be replaced with a 12-foot wide concrete box culvert and two smaller culverts.
+At Devil’s Elbow, the existing culvert would be replaced with a larger concrete box culvert.